 Practitioner Services Division shall apply the rate for the special payment and the period during which it should be applied to the basic price payable.
-The VAT allowance (see paragraph 15.5) shall be calculated on the basic price plus the special payment.
+The VAT allowance (see paragraph 14.5) shall be calculated on the basic price plus the special payment.
 The on cost allowance shall be calculated on the basic price.
 No discount shall be applied.
-Such payments may be granted for a period of up to one year and may be renewed for further such periods at the same or a different rate if the practice is able to satisfy the Health Board that it continues to meet the above conditions.
+Such payments may be and the successor has made application to Practitioner Services Division for such exemption or special payment, Practitioner Services Division shall treat the practitioner as qualifying for the exemption or special payment as appropriate for a period of 3 months from the date of their admission to the performers list or until their application is determined, whichever is the earlier.